-Commonly reported side effects of hepatitis b pediatric vaccine include: fatigue, pain at injection site, and tenderness at injection site.
+Commonly reported side effects of hepatitis b pediatric vaccine include: fatigue, tenderness at injection site, and pain at injection site.
 Other side effects include: pruritus, fever, dizziness, headache, vertigo, inflammation at injection site, swelling at injection site, induration at injection site, erythema, and ecchymoses.
 See below for a comprehensive list of adverse effects.

 For the Consumer

 Applies to hepatitis b pediatric vaccine: intramuscular suspension

 Get emergency medical help if your child has signs of an allergic reaction: hives; difficulty breathing; swelling of the face, lips, tongue, or throat.